-While CEH certification and course costs are significant, their long-term benefits far outweigh initial expenses.
+While CEH certification and course costs are high, their long-term benefits far outweigh initial expenses.

 Bottom line, earning the CEH designation requires both significant upfront spend and hard work from IT pros.
-The benefits to both current job performance and long-term career outlook, however, make this one of the top certifications worth earning for infosec experts.
+However, the benefits to both current job performance and long-term career outlook make this one of the top certifications worth earning for InfoSec experts.

 Contact Us Today to Get Started

-To learn more about CEH training and certification and the opportunities if offers, contact TrainACE today for more information!
+To learn more about CEH training and certification and its opportunities, contact TrainACE today for more information!